bxie/bxie-academic/content/home/recent.md

-  title = "Students' paper on tool to scaffold ChatGPT use for high school students accepted to AAAI EAAI 2024" url = "/publication/eaai-2023b/" date = "2023-12-10" description = "Master's students' paper a tool to scaffold ChatGPT usage for high school language arts accepted to AAAI Symposium on Educational Advances in Artificial Intelligence." url_text="see paper"
+  title = "Students' paper on tool to scaffold ChatGPT use for high school students accepted to AAAI EAAI 2024" url = "/publication/eaai-2023b/" date = "2023-12-10" description = "Master's students' paper on tool to scaffold ChatGPT usage for high school language arts accepted to AAAI Symposium on Educational Advances in Artificial Intelligence." url_text="see paper"

 [[item]]